edxu96/MatrixOptim.jl/examples/quadradic/supply-chain-3.tex.md

 \end{align}
 $$

+where variables regarding capacities in the first year, like $x^{\text{saw}}_1$, are fixed value variables, those in the second year are here-and-now decision variables, and those in the third year are wait-and-see variables.
+Those here-and-now decision variables are forced to be equal for different scenarios by constraints 7-10 in the following section.

 ## 4, Constraints

-When $m = 1$, the constraints are the same as those in dynamic model.
+When $m = 1$, the constraints are the same as those in dynamic model, which are neglected here.
 When $m = 2 \text{ or } 3$, besides the constraints that all variables are non-negative, there many ten sets of constraints:

 1. limit of timber amount in wood production: